Seghatoleslam: Difference between the titles Ayatollah, Hujjatoleslam, and Seghatoleslam

 Upon entering the next stage (advanced level 4) and reaching the kharej (advanced courses of the seminary) study level, students are conferred the title Hujjatoleslam Wal-Muslemin.
 This stage is regarded as the highest course of seminary courses, aiming to produce mujtahids in the fields of Islamic jurisprudence (Fiqh) or theology (Usul al-Din).
 The goal is to develop the ability to derive rulings from authentic sources [books (Qur'anic sciences), Sunnah, wisdom, and consensus].
 This stage usually does not rely on specific textbooks but is structured around the sufficiency of principles in Jurisprudence and Jawaher al-Kalam, Tahrir al-Wasila, and Urwa tol-Wosgha in Jurisprudence.
 It is essentially a research-oriented course.

 The taught course at this stage typically lasts a minimum of four years.

 In the past, the title Hujjatoleslam Wal-Muslemin was used for Maraji, such as the Risalah of the late Ayatollah Hossein Borujerdi was published under the title Hujjatoleslam Wal-Muslemin Hossein Borujerdi, or, for example, Muhammad al-Ghazali, had this title in the past.
 However, today these titles hold a different meaning.

 Ayatollah refers to an individual who has successfully completed the kharej course (advanced courses of the seminary) and reached the level of Ijtihad.
 Ijtihad implies the ability to independently derive rulings using legal and principled evidence and foundations.

 There are two types of mujtahids: the bounded mujtahid, who is proficient in specific chapters of Fiqh, and the absolute mujtahid, who is proficient in all chapters of Fiqh.

 Apart from completing advanced studies, an individual must teach a kharej course (advanced courses of the seminary) of Islamic jurisprudence (Fiqh) or theology (Usul al-Din) for several years to attain the title of Ayatollah.

 Seghatoleslam as a family name in Iran

 While Seghatoleslam is primarily a title in Shia Islam, it is also used as a surname in some Iranian families.
-This practice aligns with the common cultural phenomenon where individuals use titles as family names or adopt religious or cultural terms reflecting their identity as their family name.
+This is because, in many cultures, it is common for people to use titles as family names or to use a religious or cultural term that reflects their identity as their family name.

 The utilisation of Seghatoleslam as a family name is relatively uncommon and mostly confined to Iran / Persia.
 In other countries, even those with significant Shia Muslim populations, people tend to adopt other family names that mirror their cultural or ethnic identity.